Spentine/TextUnicodeAnalyzer/devlog.md

 ## Custom Selection

 It seems pretty pointless, but I had to make a custom selection.
 The thing is, many weird diacritics won't show the selection, so the purpose of it was to actually display what it was selecting.
+This, however, has some weird quirks.
+For one,